By Roy Burner - Minister of the Gospel

 The church, in many Western nations, have become so weakened in their stand for the Unadulterated Word of God that they have become easy targets for the vultures of this world.
 Unless one is open to the Word of God; adheres to its instructions in sanctification, holiness, and righteousness, one becomes an easy target.

 God's Word is instrumental in obtaining eternal life through Christ Jesus as Lord and Savior!
-Jesus revealed that the end would not come until the gospel of the kingdom is preached in all the world for a witness to all nations; and then shall the end come (Matthew 24:14).
+Scripture reveals that the end would not come until the gospel of the kingdom is preached in all the world for a witness to all nations; and then shall the end come (Matthew 24:14).

-Scripture reveals that because iniquity (or sin) shall abound, the love of many shall grow cold.
-But the that shall endure to the end, the same shall be saved (Matthew 24:12-13).
+That because iniquity (or sin) shall abound, the love of many shall grow cold.
+But he that shall endure to the end, the same shall be saved (Matthew 24:12-13).
 The vultures of this world (the ungodly) may circle overhead; awaiting weaken victims, but if one is grounded in the truths of God's Word; the same shall be saved from the destruction spoken of earlier in this message!

 I pray that you will recognize those who do not adhere to the truths of God's Word.
 Also those who are like vultures in their mannerism; seeking those who oppose their ungodly ways, waiting for an opportunity to pounce on them, to deter any opposition.